Technical foul: Notable instances

 An instance where many technical fouls could have been called, but were not (instead, the game was abandoned, a remedy available to the officials when too many players would have or have been disqualified or ejected for the game to continue, or when a team continually commits technical fouls in order to make a travesty of proceedings), was the Pacers–Pistons brawl involving players and spectators on November 19, 2004, in an NBA game between the Indiana Pacers and Detroit Pistons.
 Ron Artest of the Pacers and Ben Wallace of the Pistons began scuffling after Artest fouled Wallace hard.
 This escalated into a brawl where players from both teams became involved, and grew worse after Artest retreated to the scorer's table and was hit by a cup thrown by a spectator.
 Artest and several teammates and opponents then ran into the stands and fought with fans.
 Had technical fouls been formally assessed, the result would likely have been the ejection of both teams' entire squads (except for Pistons player Tayshaun Prince, who was the only player from either team to remain on the bench for the entire incident).
 In the end, nine players were suspended for a total of 146 games, including Artest for the remainder of the season.

 In a 2007 game against the Dallas Mavericks, San Antonio Spurs' power forward Tim Duncan was charged a technical foul by referee Joe Crawford for laughing at him while sitting on the bench ("gesturing in such a manner as to indicate resentment," as indicated above).
 As he had already picked up a technical foul on the previous play, also while sitting on the bench, this led to his ejection.
 Upon further review it was determined that this technical foul was inconsistent with the league's game management, and NBA commissioner David Stern suspended Crawford for the rest of the season.
 Duncan was fined $25,000 for the incident.

-In Game 6 of the 2019 NBA Finals, the Golden State Warriors received a technical foul after Draymond Green called a timeout that the Warriors did not have.
-The Toronto Raptors' Kawhi Leonard made his technical free throws to seal the Raptors' first NBA championship in franchise history.

-The most technical fouls ever charged to a team in a single professional game is 6 (all in the second half), to Aris Thessaloniki in a game against Olympiacos of the Greek A1 League on February 10, 2008.
+On October 25, 2022, the Golden State Warriors and the Phoenix Suns set the record for most combined technical fouls in a quarter with 7 technicals in the 3rd quarter.

 Rasheed Wallace holds the record for the most technical fouls received during one season in the NBA.
 In the 2000–01 season, he received 41 technical fouls in 80 regular season and postseason games played.
-Wallace also holds the all-time mark for most technical fouls by a player in a career with 317, a record previously held by Dennis Rodman.
+Karl Malone holds the all-time mark for most technical fouls by a player in a career with 332, a record previously held by Dennis Rodman.